 Waldeyer's ring is a ring of lymphoid tissue located in the nasopharynx and oropharynx at the entrance to the aerodigestive tract.

 the lateral ba...

-Warthin tumours (or papillary cystadenoma lymphomatosum) are a benign, sharply demarcated tumour of the salivary- lymphoid origin most commonly arising from parotid gland tail.
-They are bilateral or multifocal in up to 20% of cases, and are the most common neoplastic cause of multiple solid paro...
+Warthin tumours (or papillary cystadenoma lymphomatosum) are benign, sharply demarcated tumours of the salivary gland.
+They are of lymphoid origin and most commonly arise from parotid gland tail.
+They may be bilateral or multifocal in up to 20% of cases and are the most common neoplastic cause o...

 Widening of diploic space refers to diffuse, most commonly bilateral, calvarium widening secondary to extramedullary hematopoiesis within the skull.

 Most commonly caused by systemic underlying pathologies such as:

 chronic haemolytic disorders: may be associated with vertical striations...

 Widow's peak hair anomaly refers to a frontal hairline projection.